-Frequently I am asked that question, usually with the follow up question; “What is the difference between a dentist and an orthodontist?”
+Frequently I am asked that question, usually with the follow up question; “What is the difference between a dentist and an orthodontists?”

-An orthodontist specializes in straightening teeth, correcting facial profiles and creating beautiful smiles.
+An orthodontists specializes in straightening teeth, correcting facial profiles and creating beautiful smiles.
 They treat hundreds of new cases each year while a general dentist may see only a few orthodontic cases.
-An orthodontist’s combination of specialized training and experience means the orthodontist is better able to make an accurate diagnosis, especially in severe and complicated cases.
+An orthodontist’s combination of specialized training and experience means the orthodontists is better able to make an accurate diagnosis, especially in severe and complicated cases.

 You will agree that when you decide to improve your smile, the smart choice is to select someone who shares your passion and has trained specifically to provide you with just that smile!